Guiding Your Team Through Organizational Change

 Leading your team through change—especially when that change wasn’t your idea—can feel like navigating a storm you didn’t ask for.
-You are expected to implement organisational decisions, even though you may not have shaped them.
-So how do you guide your team through this, balancing both the organisation’s demands and your team’s needs?
+You are expected to implement organizational decisions, even though you may not have shaped them.
+So how do you guide your team through this, balancing both the organization’s demands and your team’s needs?
 By focusing on these 10 conditions for change readiness, you can help your whole team and each team member, not only deal with the current change but build the resilience and capability to thrive through future ones.

 1. Awareness and Clear Communication